-Newer immigrant groups, particularly Hmong, Somali and Mexican populations, are bringing distinctive and exciting foods, music, art, handiwork and more to the region.
+Over the past thirty years, newer immigrant and refugee groups—particularly Hmong, Somali and Mexican populations—have brought distinctive and exciting foods, music, art, handiwork and more to the region.
 Of course, Minnesota’s American Indian communities had a complex culture long before the rest of the world knew such a place existed, and African Americans, Europeans and others have been shaping Minnesota’s culture since before it was a state.

 One of the best places to get a taste of many of these cultures, all at once, is Midtown Global Market on Lake Street in Minneapolis.
 This indoor market and meeting place is filled with a broad, family-friendly variety of ethnic dishes, gifts and groceries, from Mexican and Middle Eastern to Vietnamese, Indian, Swedish and Italian.
 Several of the food stands are outlets for full-service restaurants elsewhere in the Twin Cities.